KK5R -- Former calls: WB4DPG, WB5QGI

 Started studying electronics in 1955

-Lived in Brazil and Peru (son of a missionary on the Amazon) and also in Panama for about six months.
+Grew up in Brazil and Peru (son of a missionary on the Amazon) and also lived in Panama for about six months.
 Attended three Morse code schools in Brazil and one in Peru.
-Returned to USA in December, 1961 and joined US Army in 1962 as an ASA Morse Intercept Operator, attaining 28WPM.
+Returned to USA in December, 1961 and joined US Army in 1962 as an ASA Morse Intercept Operator, attaining 28WPM at the school in Ft.
+Devens, MA.
 However, was soon transferred to a language pool to be a Portuguese and Spanish translator/interpreter for remaining time of 3-year Army tour.
 Still fluent in Spanish and Portuguese and can get lost and found again in French.

 Retired from the US Government after 31 years of service.
-Last duty was as a Telecommunications Specialist for the Television-Audio Support Activity (T-ASA) in Sacramento but that organization has since relocated to Southern California.
+Last duty was as a Telecommunications Specialist for the Television-Audio Support Activity (T-ASA) in Sacramento but that organization later relocated to Southern California.

 Returned from China in 2007 after living there for over four years.
-Was an English teacher at a large university for two years and at a private school for remainder of time there.
+Was an English teacher at a large university for two years and at a private school for remainder of time in China.
 Plan to return someday.

 Some Places Worked: